 Think of Damien’s damper, from the book Warndu Mai (Good Food) by Rebecca Sullivan & Damien Coulthard, as the easiest of ways to try different bush spices.
-It’s a simple loaf made with oil, water, SR flour, salt and some native spice.
+It’s a simple loaf made with oil, water, SR flour, salt and some spice.
 Try wattleseed, lemon myrtle, strawberry gum, bush tomato or saltbush.
 It takes only about half an hour to make and as the pair say, “damper is always best eaten hot with lashings of butter”.

-A flurry of native flavours come together in chef Mark Olive’s bush-style damper with tapenade, from his NITV show On Country Kitchen.
+A flurry of Indigenous flavours come together in chef Mark Olive’s bush-style damper with tapenade, from his NITV show On Country Kitchen.
 He uses five different bush foods in the tapenade, and dried sea parsley in the herb damper.

 And this cheese-topped wattleseed loaf is a favourite at the campfire dinners hosted by Geoff ‘Marksie’ Mark.
 “The roast wattleseed gives the bread a slight hazelnut flavour,” Marksie says.

-Chocolate lovers, this one is for you: Mark Olive’s lemon myrtle chocolate damper.
+Chocolate lovers, this one's for you: Mark Olive’s lemon myrtle chocolate damper.
 The dough is rolled out into a rectangle and covered with bits of lemon myrtle chocolate then rolled into a log.
 A dusting of dried lemon myrtle and caster sugar goes on top before baking.
 It makes for an easy but indulgent breakfast or brunch.

 Get the proper bush flavour into your damper by cooking it over hot coals in a camp oven.
 The bush tomato adds an earthy tomato and caramel flavour to the bread.